roebi/02-01-roebi-game-prototype-with-p5js/README.md

 # the story

+remark: chapter seven is learnings, if you would like to skip some chapters.

 ## chapter one - the beginning

 There was this dream of creating a simple game based on HTML and making it available on the web.